nextcloud/server/issue_template.md

 or

 Insert your config.php content here.
-Make sure to remove all sensitive contents such as passwords. (e.g. database password, passwordsalt, secret, smtp password, …)
+Make sure to remove all sensitive content such as passwords. (e.g. database password, passwordsalt, secret, smtp password, …)
 ```
 </details>